vbalderdash/LMAsimulation/README.md

 This contains the calculations for all models.

+### parsed_functions.py

+This contains only the calculations needed for the simplified detection efficiency model used by LMAdetection_efficiency.ipynb

 ### read_logs.py

 This is intended for parsing, quick QC, and integrating v10 log files for LMA stations.